[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 4. Ghost of Tsushima

-This PlayStation exclusive title is based on feudal Japan of the 13th century.
-Ghost of Tsushima transports players into a mystical rendition of Japan based on the county’s folklore and mythology.
-The premise of the game is a Mongolian invasion of Japan which is defended by the land’s Samurai warriors.
+Based on feudal Japan of the 13th century, Ghost of Tsushima transports players into a mystical rendition of Japan based on the country’s folklore and mythology.
+The premise of the game is a Mongolian invasion of Japan, which is defended by the land’s Samurai warriors.
 While the game’s beautiful design will make you want to just explore medieval Japan on your trusty steed, the engaging combat elements live up to its Samurai theme.
-Without a shadow of doubt, it’s one of the best-looking sword fighting games.
+Without a shadow of doubt, it’s one of the best-looking sword-fighting games.
+And trust me, nothing is more satisfying than challenging a group of enemies to a Standoff and then one-shotting them by unleashing the katana just at the right time.
+Hopes are high for the upcoming Ghost of Yotei, which promises more weapons and gameplay mechanics.

 3. Elden Ring